 Getting the ADO bus from Tulum to Cancun Airport

-To get from Tulum to Cancun airport simply check the times of the bus the day before (in person is always best as the ADO website is a NIGHTMARE) and buy your ticket in advance if possible.
+To get from Tulum to Cancun airport simply check the times of the bus the day before.
+You can do that in person or with GuateGo as the ADO website is a NIGHTMARE!) and buy your ticket in advance if possible.
 The bus to Cancun airport will stop at all terminals, just keep an eye out for your terminal as they often don’t announce it very loudly!

 Rent a car at Cancun airport and drive to Tulum